dlukes/eaf-to-paula/README.md

 # License

-Copyright © 2015 David Lukeš
+Copyright © 2015 David Lukeš, except for files located in `src/dtds`, which are part of the PAULA specification.

 Distributed under the GNU General Public License v3.